bakedroy/vim-mail-composer/README.md

 ## ToDo

-- Extract to, cc, and subject lines from vim's buffer and fill those field based on the extracted info
+- Extract to, cc, and subject lines from vim's buffer and fill those fields on the composing window based on the extracted info
 - Delete the temporary file after composing finished